Vestland+-Stadlandet+Birds

 Productions should refer to drone regulations by the Norwegian Civil Aviation Authority.
 Productions must produce an operating manual or submit a declaration to NCAA depending on the weight of the drone.

-Developing the country’s infrastructure has long been a priority, and despite its geography, you can get almost anywhere by car.
-Coupled to this is a network of roads and bridges, national and international airports, ferry services and railways that ensure excellent connections between the different regions in Norway and between Norway and the rest of the world.
+Norway offers this is a network of roads and bridges, national and international airports, ferry services and railways that ensure excellent connections between the different regions in Norway and between Norway and the rest of the world.

-Facts & figures
+Facts & Figures

 • Official name: The Kingdom of Norway